hujhax/austin-improv-wiki/Theatresports.md

 ## Summary
 TheatreSports is an improv show in which two teams of improvisors challenge each other to a series of shortform games.

-Several judges award points, set special 'judges' challenges', and cut short scenes that are boring.
+A group of judges award points, set special 'judges' challenges', and cut short scenes that are boring.

+In this run, the show will open with a 15-minute "exhibition match", featuring teams organized around some kind of theme.
+This will be followed by two matches involving teams drawn from the show's cast.
 The show will run in the downstairs theater.

 ## Guest Stars
 Every week, *TheatreSports* will include two guests stars.
 The schedule of guest stars is as follows: